Uniqueness of surface diagrams of smooth 4-manifolds

-Obtained by an isotopy of $\alpha$ that involves sliding the swallowtail point along the cusp arc containing it, the right side of Figure~\ref{circlecbd} has base diagrams given by Figure~\ref{circlebd2}, which will replace those of Figure~\ref{circlebd1} in the dotted rectangles.
-Again, following vertical slices from left to right, one may deduce that the sequence of moves must begin with an $R_2$ move between a fold arc and another fold arc containing a cusp.
-The deformation concludes with a merging move and an inverse flip as appears in Figure~\ref{circlebd2}.
-The validity of these moves and the intended substitution follow entirely from the vanishing cycles in the initial base diagrams in Figure~\ref{circlebd}, which are inherited from the base diagrams of Figure~\ref{atprep}.
-In Figure~\ref{circlebd2} the initial $R_2$ move is valid because the vanishing cycles involved are disjoint.
-The following merge move and inverse flip are straightforward to verify using the vanishing cycles inherited from the initial base diagram.
+The right side of Figure \ref{circlecbd} has base diagrams given by Figure \ref{circlebd2}, which will replace those of Figure \ref{circlebd1} in the dotted rectangles.
+Again, following vertical slices from left to right, one may deduce that the sequence of moves must begin with an $R_2$ deformation between a fold arc and another fold arc containing a cusp.
+The deformation concludes with a fold merge and an inverse flip as appears in Figure \ref{circlebd2}.
+For fiber genus at least 2, which will be the case according to Lemma \ref{genuslem} below, the validity of these moves and the intended substitution follow entirely from the vanishing cycles in the initial base diagrams in Figure \ref{circlebd}, which are inherited from the base diagrams of Figure \ref{atprep}.
+In Figure \ref{circlebd2} the initial $R_2$ deformation is valid because the vanishing cycles involved are disjoint.
+The following fold merge and inverse flip are straightforward to verify using the vanishing cycles inherited from the initial base diagram.